evanc38/SENG438-Assignment1/seng438-assignment-1.md

 # LAB ARTIFACTS

-In addition to a PDF file which is the lab document, each lab in this course will have a ZIP file in D2L called *lab_artifacts.zip*.
-Those files will include the lab artifacts for each lab, e.g., SUT executables, source code, lab report template Word file, etc.
+In addition to a markdown file which is the lab document, each lab in this course will have some other files.
+Those files will include the lab artifacts for each lab, e.g., SUT executables, source code, etc.

 # SYSTEM UNDER TEST

 The system under test for this lab is an ATM simulation system [1].
-To get started with this system, download the *lab_artifacts.zip* file under Assignment 1 in D2L.
-There are two versions of the ATM system inside that zip file which represent two consecutive releases of the software with bugs and bug fixes (details in the next sections):
+To get started with this system, download the *lab_artifacts.zip* file under Assignment
+1. There are two versions of the ATM system inside that zip file which represent two consecutive releases of the software with bugs and bug fixes (details in the next sections):